South and Central Asian studies at Oxford

 Notable alumni from the region include:

-- Imran Khan, Pakistani politician and former international cricketer
+- Imran Khan, prime minister of Pakistan and former international cricketer;

-- Dr Manmohan Singh, Prime Minister of India
+- Dr Manmohan Singh, former prime minister of India.